A Generalized Accelerated Composite Gradient Method: Uniting Nesterov's Fast Gradient Method and FISTA

 The ISDUB expression can be rearranged to take the form

 where

-is the highest upper bound that can be placed on weighted objective values $A_k F(\vec{x}_k)$ to satisfy \eqref{labelaat}.
+is the highest upper bound that can be placed on weighted objective values $A_k F(\bm{x}_k)$ to satisfy \eqref{labelaam}.

-The value of $H_k$ depends on the optimal value $F(\vec{x}^*)$, which is an unknown quantity.
+The value of $H_k$ depends on the optimal value $F(\bm{x}^*)$, which is an unknown quantity.
 The estimate sequence provides a computable, albeit more stringent, replacement for $H_k$.
 It is obtained as follows.
-The convexity of the objective implies the existence of a sequence $\{W_k\}_{k \geq 1}$ of convex global lower bounds on $F$, namely
+The convexity of the objective implies the existence of a sequence $\{W_k\}_{k \geq 1}$ of convex global lower bounds on $F$, written as

+For instance, when querying $\nabla f(\bm{x})$ at a test point $\bm{y}_{k}$, we obtain a global lower bound on $f$ as $Q_{\mu_f, \bm{y}_k}(\bm{x})$ for all $\bm{x} \in \mathbb{R}^n$.
+Consequently $Q_{\mu_f, \bm{y}_k} + \Psi$ is a global lower bound of $F$.
+The lower bounds obtained from test points up to and including $\bm{y}_k$ can be combined to produce $W_k$.
+The drawback of incorporating $\Psi$ in the lower bounds lies in the introduction of additional $\mbox{prox}_{\tau \Psi}(\bm{x})$ calls, as in~\cite{refaak}.
+In Subsection~\ref{labelaay} we will formulate more computationally efficient bounds.
+Notwithstanding, the framework we introduce here does not assume any structure on $W_k$ apart from convexity.

-By substituting the optimal value terms $F(\vec{x}^*)$ in \eqref{labelaau} with $W_k(\vec{x}^*)$, we obtain $\mathcal{H}_k$, a lower bound on $H_k$, given by
+By substituting the optimal value terms $F(\bm{x}^*)$ in \eqref{labelaan} with $W_k(\bm{x}^*)$, we obtain $\mathcal{H}_k$, a lower bound on $H_k$, given by